I'm Not a Monster: The Lois Riess Murders

-I Am Not a Monster: The Lois Riess Murders is an American two-part documentary series, directed and produced by Erin Lee Carr.
+I’m Not a Monster: The Lois Riess Murders is an American two-part documentary series, directed and produced by Erin Lee Carr.
 It follows Lois Riess, a Minnesota mother and grandmother who kills her husband, goes on the run and commits another murder in Florida, gets captured in Texas in 2018.
 She is convicted for both crimes and five years later grants her first interview from prison.

 It premiered October 15–16, 2024, on HBO.

 Premise

 Lois Riess, a Minnesota woman accused of murder who goes on the run and is later convicted, sits down for her first interview.
 Additionally family members, journalists, addiction specialists, and a potential victim are interviewed.